TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/04_lesson/lesson.md

         * Demonstrate the syntax of `elif`

 3. **Lab**
-    * Students convert the triangle program written in snap into Python.
+    * Students convert the triangle program written in Snap! into Python.
-    * Students must also write a program that simulates a list index using if statements.
+    * Students must also write a program that simulates a list index using `if` statements.
 4. **Debrief**
     * Check student progress and completion of the lab, wrap up by taking any final questions.